adamthompsonemailhippo/slate/source/index.html.md

 Once you have a subscription set up and your API key there is no further setup required within Email Hippo.

+For further information on the MORE API please visit https://www.emailhippo.com/resources/technical-resources/

 ## Configuration on Auth0

 1. Go to the Rules option on the menu